ADS, CPDLC, ATC COM, ACARS, AOC, Whaaah? Here's how we keep this straight:

 Flight Crew Response Times

 - System performance requirements have been established to support reduced separation standards.
-Specific latency times have been allocated to the technical performance, based on flight crew and controller response times.
-Regional/State monitoring agencies monitor performance to ensure the technical and operational components of the system meet required standards.
-To support RCP 240 operations (e.g. 30 nautical mile longitudinal separation) the flight crew is expected to be able to respond to a CPDLC uplink message within one minute.
+Specific latency times have been allocated to the technical performance, and flight crew and controller response times.
+Regional/State monitoring agencies analyze actual performance to ensure the technical and operational components of the system meet required standards.
+For example, to support RCP 240 operations, the flight crew is expected to be able to respond to a CPDLC uplink message within one minute.

-- Flight crew procedures should be developed to respond to uplinks as soon as practical after they are received.
-For most uplinks, the flight crew will have adequate time to read and respond within one minute.
-However, the flight crew should not be pressured to respond without taking adequate time to fully understand the uplinked message and to satisfy other higher priority operational demands.
+- The flight crew should respond to CPDLC messages as soon as practical after they are received.
+For most messages, the flight crew will have adequate time to read and respond within one minute.
+However, the flight crew should not be pressured to respond without taking adequate time to fully understand the CPDLC message and to satisfy other higher priority operational demands.
 If additional time is needed, the flight crew should send a RSPD-3 STANDBY response.

 It is said that if they don't hear back from you in sixty seconds, they will consider the communications lost and if a clearance was involved, that clearance is cancelled.
 I've not seen that in writing but the threat is clear: respond within a minute, use "STANDBY" if you must.
 When dealing with clearances, I usually hit the print button, send the acknowledge, and then read the contents.
 I figure I can always respond a second time if I have to.